 At the same time the average time for orders, warrants and repossessions has increased with the average time from claim to repossession up from 20.6 weeks in Q1 2019 to 27.3 weeks (over six months!) for January to March 2022.
 These delays in evictions are likely to be a result of evictions that were stayed during the pandemic.

 Private landlord possessions are now back to pre-Covid levels and make up a third of all claims, which is a larger proportion than before the pandemic.
 Social landlord claims have almost halved, perhaps not surprisingly.
 While accelerated claims represented 32% of all landlord claims, the highest level since 2018.

 The picture painted is a potentially frustrating one for landlords who have until recently been prevented from starting possession proceedings against non-paying tenants.

 Landlords who need a speedy eviction of tenants, may want to consider using a High Court Enforcement Officer (HCEO) instead of county court bailiffs, as transferring the warrant to the High Court can result in a faster eviction.
 To do this, at the point of submitting the possession claim, you need to request permission from the court, under Section 42 of the County Courts Act 1984, to transfer the possession order to the High Court to obtain a writ of possession for enforcement by an HCEO.

-If you’re a landlord who needs advice about landlord possession actions, please don’t hesitate to contact our dispute resolution team by emailing firstname.lastname@example.org or phoning our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 516 3025.
+If you’re a landlord who needs advice about landlord possession actions, please don’t hesitate to contact our dispute resolution team by emailing firstname.lastname@example.org or phoning our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.